 Ritual also aids:

 - Ability to cope with loss and grief

 It makes sense.
 When we feel connected to something bigger than us, we feel nourished and more able to cope.

 Schools recognise the value of ritual.
 In primary schools there are birthday rituals, start of the day welcomes, end of day reflections and in religious schools there is prayer and its associated iconology, actions and tone.
 In secondary schools where there is less stability in the class grouping throughout the day, there are deliberately created communities with their own rituals.

-At my school we have a very strong House system.
+At my school, we have a very strong House system.
 Each House is a community of about 140 students.
 These Houses have their own rituals in the forms of songs, celebration days and meals.
-As a college we also have long established rituals that contribute to belonging and resilience.
-The age of these rituals connect us to thousands of people who have passed this way before us and all those to come.
+As a college, we also have long established rituals that contribute to belonging and resilience.
+The age of these rituals connects us to thousands of people who have passed this way before us and all those to come.

 Rituals and Resilience

-Syracuse University psychologist Barbara Fiese, Ph.D. and her colleagues researched family routines and rituals over a period of 50 years.
-They found that family routines and rituals could be positively linked with strong personal identity, health in children, academic achievement and closer family bonds.
+Syracuse University psychologist Barbara Fiese, PhD and her colleagues researched family customs, routines and rituals over a period of 50 years.
+They found that family routines and rituals could be positively linked with strong personal identity, health in children, academic achievement and close family bonds.
 They found that rituals offer stability during times of stress and change.